SiriusDecisions: Conferences and Events

-Since 2006, SiriusDecisions has hosted an annual SiriusDecisions Summit, which brings together marketing, sales, and product professionals and executives to discuss how intersections between their disciplines can be used to solve business problems.
-During the Summit, SiriusDecisions honors B2B organizations that develop innovative sales and marketing integration practices with its Return on Integration (ROI) Awards.
-The company also hosts a Summit Europe, Summit APAC, Summit Canada, and a Technology Exchange.
+Since 2006, SiriusDecisions hosted an annual SiriusDecisions Summit, which brought together marketing, sales, and product professionals and executives to discuss how intersections between their disciplines can be used to solve business problems.
+During the Summit, SiriusDecisions honored B2B organizations that develop innovative sales and marketing integration practices with its Return on Integration (ROI) Awards.
+The company also hosted Summit in London and Singapore.

-The Summit 2014 keynote speaker was author Malcolm Gladwell.
-Former United States Army General Stanley A. McChrystal delivered the Summit 2013 keynote address and SAP CMO Jonathan Becher gave the Summit 2012 keynote address.